marklishman/colors-microservices/purple/README.md

 }
 ~~~

-:warning: _Note that UUID searches are currently not working_
+:warning: __Note that the UUID searches above are currently not working__

 And putting it all together.